 Tummy Tuck Procedure

-Incisions are made in the lower part of the abdomen and can extend around to the hips.
-Incisions in a full tummy tuck are made around the belly button and in a mini tummy tuck this periumbilical incision is omitted.
-During the surgery, excess skin and fat are trimmed and the underlying muscles in the abdominal wall are tightened.
-The risks and complications associated with abdominoplasty include, but are not limited to, infection, bleeding, scars, numbness to the abdominal wall, postoperative asymmetries and fluidaccumulations which can occur in the postoperative period.
+During the procedure, incisions are made in the lower part of the abdomen and can extend around to the hips.
+Incisions in a full tummy tuck are made around the belly button.
+In a mini tummy tuck, this periumbilical incision is omitted.

+Next, excess skin and fat are trimmed, and the underlying muscles in the abdominal wall are tightened.
+The risks and complications associated with abdominoplasty include, but are not limited to, infection, bleeding, scars, numbness to the abdominal wall, postoperative asymmetries, and fluid accumulations which can occur in the postoperative period.

 Insights On Tummy Tuck Surgery

 A tummy tuck is useful in men or women who are bothered by large fat deposits or loose skin that does not respond to diet or exercise.
 It is extremely helpful in women who have had one or more children and who have lax lower abdominal musculature.
 Additionally, in those patients who have sustained massive weight loss, loose hanging skin can be a problem that can be treated in no other way.

 Tummy tuck or abdominoplasty surgery should be undertaken in those patients who have plateaued in their weight loss regimen or who have reached their ideal weight through diet or exercise.
 It can be safely combined with many other operations including breast reduction or liposuction of other areas in the body.

 Additionally, tummy tuck surgery has been associated with blood clots in the leg, which can cause lung problems.
 This syndrome has been recently seen in Vice President Dan Quayle, who developed blood clots in his legs while flying on relatively long plane trips.
-He too developed blood clots in the legs, which traveled to his lungs causing the need for hospitalization and blood thinning therapy.
+He too developed blood clots in the legs, which traveled to his lungs causing the need for hospitalization and blood-thinning therapy.

-Collection of fluid underneath the surgery site is a common phenomena after tummy tuck surgery and will frequently require several episodes of drainage.
+Collection of fluid underneath the surgery site is a common phenomenon after tummy tuck surgery and will frequently require several episodes of drainage.
 Fortunately, this is not a difficult problem to contend with and not painful for the patient.

 Most patients after abdominoplasty surgery will have numbness in the area of their abdomen, which can last up to one year.
 Some patients never regain full sensation in the area of the surgery.
-Alterations are not uncommonly seen in the appearance of the patient’s belly button after tummy tuck surgery and this is typically permanent.
+Alterations are not uncommonly seen in the appearance of the patient’s belly button after tummy tuck surgery, and this is typically permanent.

 There are three different approaches to contouring your abdomen.
 The approach chosen by your surgeon will depend upon your goals and your specific anatomic problems.
 For some people, liposuction of the abdomen alone will produce a thin abdominal wall and flank region.
 For those people who have significant laxity of their abdominal musculature or who have excess skin, a formal tummy tuck is the only way to achieve improvement.

 In those patients who have significant skin excess throughout their abdominal wall or laxity of the entire abdominal musculature, a full tummy tuck is done.
 This involves an incision around the belly button, as well as a somewhat longer hip to hip scar.
 Through this incision, the entire abdominal wall is surgically tightened with permanent sutures.
-Excess skin and fat is removed and the belly button is brought out through a separate incision in the abdominal wall.
+Excess skin and fat is removed, and the belly button is brought out through a separate incision in the abdominal wall.

 Commonly the surgical site involves the placement of plastic tubes called drains.
 These remain in place for 5 to 7 days after surgery and are relatively painless to remove.
 Patients are required to wear some form of a girdle or abdominal binder after surgery for 3 to 4 weeks, to achieve maximal benefits.
 Exercise should be delayed for 4 to 6 weeks after surgery.
-Most patients are back to work in 7 to 14 days after the operation.
+Most patients are back to work 7 to 14 days after the operation.